psurukuc/psurukuc.github.io/_news/Pheno_2025.md

 ---
 layout: post
-title: Our group presents at APS DNP 2024
+title: Adil presents at Pheno 2025
-date: 2024-10-07 15:59:00-0400
+date: 2025-05-21
 nav: false
 inline: false
 ---

-Pranava Teja Surukuchi gave an invited talk about CUORE and CUPID experiments at the <a href="https://web.mit.edu/dnp2024/">APS DNP</a> conference held in Boston on October 7--10, 2024.
+Ehteshamul (Adil) Karim gave a talk about Project 8 reconstruction techniques at the <a href="https://www.pheno2025.org/">Pheno 2025</a> conference held in Pittsburgh on May 19--21, 2025.

 <!-- <div class="row mt-3">
     <div class="col-md mt-3 mt-md-0">